Ras-codes/E-Commerce-Retail-Data-Analysis/README.md

 ```

 **Methods used:**
-- Functions - COUNT (aggregate)
+- Functions - COUNT (aggregate) (used to count the number of rows)
-- Filter - WHERE
+- Filter - WHERE (used to filter rows based on a specified condition/s)

 **Schema:**
 - Number of variables: 1